Gixx/worstpractice.github.io/_posts/2019-10-25-testing_style.md

     {
         // @codeCoverageIgnoreStart
         if (!isset($this->applicationDomain)) {
-            // For safety purposes only, But it can't happen unless somebody change/overwrite the constructor. throw new UnexpectedValueException('Domain is not set');
+            // For safety purposes only, But it can't happen unless somebody change/overwrite the constructor.
+And also I have to write a damn long line to test the overflow. throw new UnexpectedValueException('Domain is not set');
         }
         // @codeCoverageIgnoreEnd